kubernetes/enhancements/keps/sig-node/5825-cri-pagination/README.md

 ###### Are there any tests for feature enablement/disablement?

 No dedicated enablement/disablement tests are planned.
-The feature is stateless and toggling requires a kubelet restart, so the e2e tests that cover the [behavior matrix](#behavior-matrix)
-(including the fallback to unary RPCs) provide sufficient coverage.
+The only internal state is the cached fallback flag, which is reset on kubelet restart.
+Toggling the feature gate requires a kubelet restart, so the e2e tests that cover the [behavior matrix](#behavior-matrix) (including the fallback to unary RPCs) provide sufficient coverage.

-To be discussed further before beta graduation.
+Specifically, the following tests verify enablement/disablement behavior:
+- Unit tests confirm that when `CRIListStreaming` is disabled, kubelet uses only unary RPCs and never attempts streaming calls.
+- CRI-proxy e2e tests confirm that when the feature gate is enabled, kubelet calls the streaming RPCs.
+- CRI-proxy e2e tests confirm that when the runtime returns `UNIMPLEMENTED`, kubelet falls back to unary RPCs automatically.

 ### Rollout, Upgrade and Rollback Planning